 Cats in the UK were appreciated for their ability to protect food stores from rodents until the Middle Ages when ignorant superstition led many to believe that they were aligned with the devil.
 Enormous numbers of cats were slaughtered, and many cases, their innocent owners as well.
 This dramatically reduced the cat population, and so the rodent population expanded unchecked.
-As rodents carried plague-bearing fleas, the mass slaughter of cats was a significant contributor to the widespread devastation of the Black Plague.
+As rodents carried plague-bearing fleas, the mass slaughter of cats was a significant contributor to the widespread devastation of the bubonic plague.

 Eventually the madness subsided, but cats were still kept by most people for rodent catching rather than companionship, until purebred cats became widely recognized status symbols.
 British Shorthairs, especially the blue-gray type (often called the British Blue), saw a surge in popularity with the rise of the modern cat fancy movement.

 In subsequent years, the British Blue’s fortunes fell again as cat fanciers developed a preference for exotic foreign cats such as the Persian, and the two World Wars took a toll on the British Shorthair population.
 Nearly extinct by World War II’s end, the British Shorthair was saved by cross-breeding its few survivors with Burmese, Chartreux, Russian Blues, and Persians.